 The Earth revolves around the Sun with a period of about 365 days.
 The shape of the Earth’s orbit around the Sun is an ellipse with the Sun at its center.
 This shape indeed is not static and the ellipticity of this orbit changes over time from a complete circle to an ellipse and back.
-The period of this motion is not constant and it ranges between 100,000 to 120,000 years.
+The period of this motion is not constant and it ranges from 100,000 to 120,000 years.

 4. Perihelion change of the Earth’s orbit around the Sun

 This motion is mainly due to gravitational forces of other planets on the Earth and leads to the regular change of the direction that the elliptical orbit of the Earth points to.

 5. Change in the orbital inclination of the Earth

 It has been discovered that the Earth’s plane of the orbit is not constant in time; rather, its inclination changes relative to the orbit or other planets.
 The average period of this motion is about 100,000 years.
 During this period, the angle of inclination changes from 2.5⁰ to -2.5⁰.